APImetrics/APIm-CLI/docs/org.md

 ### `apimetrics org invites delete`

 Delete an invite to the Organization.
-Invite IDs can be found in the Diff of the [Audit Logs](https://docs.apimetrics.io/docs/organizations#audit-logs) for when the Invite was created.
+Invite IDs can be found in the Diff of the [Audit Logs](https://docs.apimetrics.io/docs/organizations#audit-logs) for when the Invite was created or by using the command `apimetrics org invites -x  --no-truncate`.

 ```
 USAGE